danielle-eckhardt/danielle-eckhardt.github.io/Music Store Analysis.md

 ```

 6. Provide a query that shows the invoices associated with each sales agent.
-The resulting table should include the Sales Agent's full name.
 ```SQL
 SELECT i.invoiceID, (e.FirstName || ' ' || e.LastName) as SalesAgentName
 FROM chinook.invoices i